rule

 Text 25

-The wakefulness, the sleep and deep sleep to the intelligence thus are called a deception of the senses, this o King is the duality experienced by the soul.
+Wakefulness, sleep and deep sleep belong to the intelligence and are thus called a deception of the senses.
+This o King is the duality as it is experienced by the soul.
+(Vedabase)

 Text 26